Adaptive estimation for some nonparametric instrumental variable models: Numerical examples

+The regressor of the test example is generated by some function $g$ and a random variable $V$ such that $X = g(Z) + V$ and $V \independent Z$.
+In addition, an exact solution $\phidag$ and an error term $U$ depending on $V$ but not on $Z$ are chosen.
+Then $Y$ is defined as $Y := \phidag(X) + U$.
 With this construction both models \eqref{eq:iv_reg_mean_independence} and \eqref{eq:iv_reg_full_independence} identify the true solution.
-The functions and probability densities that were chosen for the test example are
+The functions and probability densities that were used for the test example are

-The densities of $V$ and $U_V$ are constructed with Gaussians.
-The expectation of $U_V$ depends on $v$.
-The problem is solved on the domain

-discretized by $100 \times 100 \times 100$ nodes.
-Figure \ref{fig:reg_without_W1d} shows the exact solution (blue curve) compared to the solution a nonparametric regression without instrumental variables would yield asymptotically (green curve).
+The densities of $V$ and $U$ are constructed with Gaussians in a way that the expectation of $U$ depends on $v$.
+Figure \ref{fig:reg_without_W1d} shows the exact solution (blue) compared to the solution a nonparametric regression without instrumental variables would yield asymptotically (green).

-In a first step both methods were tested on this problem using the exact joint density $f_{YXZ}$ instead of a density estimate.
-The initial guess for both methods was the constant function with the value $E[Y]$.
-The penalty functional was the squared $H^1$ norm and the regularization parameters were $\alpha_0 = 1$ and $\alpha_{n+1} = 0.9 \alpha_n$.
-The reconstructions are plotted in Figure \ref{fig:exact1d}.
-The red curve shows the reconstruction with conditional mean assumption, the green curve the reconstruction with full independents.
-The exact solution is the blue curve.

-Both methods converge to the exact solution apart from some deviations at the boundaries.
-They occur since $V$ and $U_V$ are constructed by Gaussians with unbounded support, while the computation is carried out on a compact domain.
-A small amount of probability mass gets lost at the boundaries which causes the deformations.

-In a second step both methods were tested on samples of $500$ and $1000$ data points.
-For each of the two sample sizes 1000 samples were generated.
-Then the joint density $f_{YXZ}$ was estimated.
-For every sample both methods were evaluated on the same estimate of the density.
-The Lepski{\u\i} principle was used to find the stopping parameter of the Newton iteration.
-For the alternative approach with conditional mean assumption the regularization parameter $\alpha$ had to be chosen instead.
-This was done by Lepski{\u\i}'s principle as well.
-I.e. the iterated Tykhonov regularization was computed for a large number of different $\alpha$.
-Then one of these approximation was chosen by Lepski{\u\i}'s principle.
-Hence, both methods are fully data driven.
+Both methods were tested on samples of $500$ and $1000$ observations.
+For each of the two sample sizes 1000 samples were generated and the joint density $f_{YXZ}$ was estimated by a kernel method.

-The histograms in Figures \ref{fig:hist_nonlin500}--\ref{fig:hist_lin1000} show the $L^2$ error of the reconstructions for both methods and different sample sizes.
-The values are normed by the initial error.
-I.e. on this scale the initial error becomes $1$.
-A tabular below summarizes the means and some quantiles of the errors.
+Figures \ref{fig:hist500} and \ref{fig:hist1000} show histograms for the $L^2$ error of the reconstructions for both methods and different sample sizes.
+The values are normed by the initial error, so that on this scale the initial error becomes $1$.